agabor/docs/_includes/ios/users.md

 Parse provides an easy way to integrate Facebook with your application.
 The Facebook SDK can be used with our SDK, and is integrated with the `PFUser` class to make linking your users to their Facebook identities easy.

 Using our Facebook integration, you can associate an authenticated Facebook user with a `PFUser`.
-With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save the user's data to Parse.
+With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save the user's data to MSG.

-**Note:** Parse SDK is compatible both with Facebook SDK 3.x and 4.x for iOS.
+**Note:** MSG SDK is compatible both with Facebook SDK 3.x and 4.x for iOS.
 These instructions are for Facebook SDK 4.x.

 ### Setting up Facebook

-To start using Facebook with Parse, you need to:
+To start using Facebook with MSG, you need to:

 1. [Set up a Facebook app](https://developers.facebook.com/apps), if you haven't already.
-2. Add your application's Facebook Application ID on your Parse application's settings page.
+2. Add your application's Facebook Application ID on your MSG application's settings page.
 3. Follow Facebook's instructions for [getting started with the Facebook SDK](https://developers.facebook.com/docs/ios/getting-started) to create an app linked to the Facebook SDK.
 Double-check that you have added FacebookAppID and URL Scheme values to your application's .plist file.
 4. Download and unzip [Parse iOS SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX/releases/latest), if you haven't already.
 5. Add `ParseFacebookUtils.framework` to your Xcode project, by dragging it into your project folder target.

 There's also two code changes you'll need to make.
-First, add the following to your `application:didFinishLaunchingWithOptions:` method, after you've initialized the Parse SDK.
+First, add the following to your `application:didFinishLaunchingWithOptions:` method, after you've initialized the MSG SDK.

 <div class="language-toggle" markdown="1">
 ```objective_c